mdominijanni/inferno/docs/guide/pragmatics.md

 # Pragmatic Considerations

 ## Minibatching
-Unlike the artificial neurons typically found in ANNs, the neurons in SNNs are fundamentally stateful.
+Unlike the neurons typically found in ANNs, the neurons in spiking neural networks (SNNs) are fundamentally stateful.
 In biological neurons, the electric potential difference between the interior and exterior of a cell is the driving force behind the generation of action potentials.
 This extends to the simplified models used in SNNs.

 When using minibatches with SNNs, it's important to treat these state variables as separated for each of the samples presented during a minibatch.
 Fixed hyperparameters meanwhile do not need to be duplicated and instead will be broadcast to each sample in the batch.